rwinkhart/sshyp/README.md

 - Windows support (I don't use Windows and I have no interest in developing for it)

 # Installation
-Arch Linux (x86_64, aarch64)
+Arch Linux (all ISAs)

-Note: currently unavailable in the AUR (the older version, "rpass", will remain available until sshyp is stable)

-sshyp releases will be available in the Arch User Repository as 'sshyp'.
+sshyp releases are available in the Arch User Repository as 'sshyp'.

 Install with your preferred AUR helper or use: